- 1 What are Shiny Locked Pokémon?

 In total, there are 64 known Legendary Pokémon and one known Mythical Pokémon that can be captured or acquired in The Crown Tundra.
 The DLC introduced three regional variants of classic Legendary Pokémon as well as five brand-new Legendary Pokémon.

-Unfortunately, there are some Pokémon that are Shiny Locked in Pokémon Sword and Shield’s Crown Tundra DLC.
+One of the most exciting aspects of the game for players is the possibility of encountering shiny Pokémon, which are extremely rare variants of regular Pokémon with a different color palette and a unique sparkling animation.
+Unfortunately, there are some Pokémon that are Shiny Locked in Pokémon Sword and Shield‘s Crown Tundra DLC.
 Per Serebii, nine are Shiny Locked in total.
 That means no matter how many times you reset your game or retry the encounter, they’ll never be shiny.

 Shiny Legendary Pokémon you won’t find in Crown Tundra